 Your restricted data agreement specifies that you will inform HRS of any papers, publications, or presentations based on this restricted data set.
-Please send a copy of such publications in PDF format via e-mail to hrsquestions@umich.edu with "Attn: Papers and Publications" in the subject line.
-If you wish, you may include a bibliographical reference.
+You may send a bibliographical reference (including a URL link whenever possible) for each item to hrsrdaapplication@umich.edu with "Attn: Papers and Publications" in the subject line.
+If possible, you should also include a PDF-formatted copy of the publication.